How to Love: Content and composition

 “That song is just sweeping the world.
 It’s touching every woman, that’s what it was for,” he said.
 “It was like Tupac had ‘Keep Ya Head Up’ and it was a message to women and little girls across the world just to keep your head up even though things are hard.

-Detail, the song's producer, claimed Lil Wayne used no Auto-Tune in the song.
+The song is written in the key of B major, with a tempo of 72 beats per minute, the chord progression is B–Bmaj7–Emaj7–Em.

 Music video

 The music video premiered August 23, 2011 on MTV Jams as "Jam of the Week."
 In an interview with MTV News, Detail revealed that the video had been written entirely by Wayne himself, and felt that the video would "have a big, big effect, and it's going to shock you because [of] the perspective you might look at it as".
 He also felt that the video "crosses rap's boundaries" with the song's unusual style, and also stated that "after he showed me the video concept, it's like, 'Yo, dude, we're gonna be at the Country Awards with this record,'... we gonna be sitting next to Taylor Swift."
 It is also directed by Chris Robinson and stars Chanta Patton.
-Darris Love and Tristan Wilds make a cameo appearance.
+Darris Love, Birdman and Tristan Wilds make a cameo appearance.
 On August 24 the music video for "How To Love" was added on Lil Wayne's VEVO channel.

 The video first shows a young woman deciding to not get an abortion and running out of the hospital.
 Her child is born a girl and lives through tough times with her single mother, due to her physically abusive, wife-beating father being in jail.
 When the girl is an adolescent, her mother's boyfriend molests her.
 When she becomes a teenager, she is promiscuous.
 When she became an adult, she has two children and soon becomes a stripper.
 A customer from the strip club pays her to have sex with him and she is diagnosed with HIV.
 She runs out of the hospital, like her mother at the beginning of the video.
 The music video then rewinds and shows a different life that the girl could have lived.
 Her mother would move into her own mother's house and even marry a better man, with her little daughter as flower girl with a clear view of a healthy, respectful, and loving marriage.
 In the end, the daughter grows up to be smarter and more mature, and graduates from high school, making her mother and grandmother proud.
 When she becomes an adult, she is in the same hospital again awaiting a test result.
 The doctor tells her she is pregnant, and she is happy and hugs her mother, thanking her for teaching her "how to love."